A structured concurrency library that makes your life easy!

 This is where anyio comes to the rescue!
 I will just quote its definition:

 AnyIO is an asynchronous networking and concurrency library that works on top of either asyncio or trio.
 It implements trio-like structured concurrency (SC) on top of asyncio, and works in harmony with the native SC of trio itself.

 Unfortunately, curio is no longer supported due to some design decisions not matching with anyio development.
 More information can be found here.

 The creator of anyio just takes the concepts of trio and applied them to asyncio (it does not have a concept of structured concurrency).
 This is the best of both worlds for me!
 Note however that if you write a program in anyio you must use the primitives it provides and not directly use asyncio or trio primitives to still be compatible with every library.

-In the rest of the article, I will show you pratical examples of how to use it and make detailed comments.
-Some examples are taken directly from anyio documentation but with additional comments resulting of my experiences.
+In the rest of the article, I will show you practical examples of how to use it and make detailed comments.
+Some examples are taken directly from anyio documentation but with additional comments resulting from my experiences.

-This tutorial is quite long, so take your time to test, understand examples one after another.
-After all there is no hurry. 😉
+This tutorial is quite long, so take your time to test, and understand examples one after another.
+After all, there is no hurry. 😉

 Anyio requires Python 3.6.2 or later to run.
 You can use pip to install anyio:

 pip install anyio